 10.2.3.5 ATIM frame and frame transmission

-In order to indicate its intent to change power management modes, aA non-DMG [where are the rules of DMG IBSSen, then?]
-STA mayshall transmit individually addressed or group addressed (QoS) Null Data frames within the ATIM window to indicate the STA’s intent to change power management modes. <paragraph break>
+In order to indicate its intent to change power management modes, aA non-DMG STA mayshall transmit individually addressed or group addressed (QoS) Null Data frames within the ATIM window to indicate the STA’s intent to change power management modes. <paragraph break>

-The STA mayshall not transition into or out of PS mode after unless it has received acknowledgments have been successfully received for all individually addressed (QoS) Null Data frames or after the STAit has transmitted a sufficient number of group addressed (QoS) Null Data frames at least dot11BSSBroadcastNullCount times.
+The STA mayshall not transition into or out of PS mode after unless it has received acknowledgments have been successfully received for all from all recipients to which individually addressed (QoS) Null Data frames have been transmitted or after the STAit has transmitted a sufficient number of group addressed (QoS) Null Data frames at least dot11BSSBroadcastNullCount times.

 NOTE—The choice between individually addressed and group addressed transmissions, the peer STAs addressed for individually addressed transmissions, and the number of transmissions for group addressed transmissions are implementation choices outside the scope of the standard.
 A STA might base its choices on factors such as the number of peer STAs it is aware of in the IBSS, the expected traffic from each of these peer STAs, and the reliability of frame exchanges with these peer STAs.